hadichahine/react-compose-layout/README.md

 ## How It Works

 The library uses React's Context API to manage layouts efficiently.
 When you switch between pages that use the same layout, the layout component doesn't remount, improving performance and maintaining layout state.
+This is achieved through the `PageLayoutProvider` and `PageRenderOutlet` components working together to manage the layout lifecycle.

 ## API Reference